Reaffirming A Mortgage

 Bankruptcy removes personal liabilities, not liens.
-Please understand that there is a difference between the “In Rem” liability that the Deed of Trust creates against the house (i.e., if the mortgage isn’t paid the house will be sold at foreclosure) and the “In Personam” personal liability (i.e., that you would owe any deficiency.)
+There is a difference between “In Rem” liability (Deed of Trust creates lien against the house, i.e., if the mortgage isn’t paid the house will be sold at foreclosure) and “In Personam” personal liability (your personal obligation to pay the debt.)
 A Chapter 7 bankruptcy discharge eliminates your “In Personam” liability; it does not change the “In Rem” liability.
-You can keep your home so long as you continue to pay the mortgage.
+But since there is usually no personal liability for mortgage under California Law, the discharge has little impact.
+Notwithstanding, the lien remains despite the Bankruptcy.

-The reason mortgage companies do not report mortgage balances on credit reports after a bankruptcy discharge is that legally they can not.
-The credit report is a report of debt you personally owe.
-Since the bankruptcy eliminated your personal liability on the mortgage, the mortgage company can no longer report the balance personally due.
+Nevertheless, mortgage credit reporting usually changes after Bankruptcy.
+Technically, mortgage companies legally can not report mortgage balances or payments received on credit reports after a bankruptcy discharge.
+The credit report is a report of debt you personally owe due to METRO II guidelines.
+These guidelines require $0.00 balances to be reported on claims after discharge.
 Notwithstanding, the lien still remains.
-But again, the lien is not your lien, but the bank’s lien.
+But again, the lien is not your personal obligation, but an obligation on the house.
 The same happens when a car is not reaffirmed.
 Even though you might be continuing the payments, the credit report will show a $0.00 balance since you personally no longer owe the debt.

 In fact, there is case law holding that reporting late payments on a discharged mortgage to a credit bureau is a violation of a debtor’s discharge, since such tactics are viewed as coercive efforts to force a debtor to pay and collect on a previously discharged debt.
 Accordingly, since a mortgage company can also get sued for reporting delinquent post petition payments, mortgage companies generally comply with the law in not reporting any information.